err-require-esm/oofetch/README.md

 ## ✔️ All the features you know and love, but without the unnecessary polyfills.

-oofetch retains the core functionality of ofetch while removing dependencies on node-fetch-native and undici.
+ooofetch retains the core functionality of ofetch while removing dependencies on node-fetch-native and undici.

 It is now 2025, and Node.js < 20 have reached their end-of-life.